theScore Online Sportsbook Promo Codes & Review

-theScore started out and is still primarily a stats and news website for sports fans, and this experience both informs and limits the product.
-The lack of a desktop version of the betting platform and some restrictions to new users just looking to explore the app hold theScore Bet back from being a truly great service.
+theScore started out and still is primarily a stats and news website for sports fans, and this experience both informs and limits the product.
+The lack of a desktop offering along with some restrictions to new users just looking to explore the app definitely hold theScore Bet back from being a truly great service.

 On the positive side, however, competitive odds and an impeccably clean interface that works well make theScore Bet a delight to use once you’ve jumped through all the necessary hoops.
 We’ll detail those hoops, in addition to the benefits you can expect from having a betting account with theScore Bet, below.